 Here’s the problem with that approach: Great ideas are not anointed.
 There are many factors, which determine whether a business idea will fly or flop.
 Ironically, one of them is the ability of the business owner to make business decisions.

-For example:, when the first tablet devices were made (years before the iPad), they flopped.
+For example, when the first tablet computers were made (years before the iPad), they flopped.
 They flopped, not because tablet devices were a bad idea.
 Apple’s success proved that beyond all doubt.
-They flopped because of the poor decisions that were made about the design, development, marketing, and quality of the first tablet devices.
+They flopped because of the poor decisions that were made about the design, development, marketing, pricing and quality of the first tablet devices.

 Will that idea of yours succeed?

 If you’re committed to making timely decisions based on good data.

 If it’s marketed professionally… you’ll possibly knock it out of the park.